tiepdotme/marabesi.com/_posts/2018-02-07-setting-up-gps-neo6-sensor.md

 that arduino would use.

 To get start with we would need a Wi-Fi(or GSM) shield, which on raspberry is just an adapter.
 The second point was the MQTT protocol and the code maintenability.
-Whereas on arduino is just plain C with Raspberry we have more options.
+Whereas on arduino is just plain C, with Raspberry we have more options.
 One could argue that we can use the standard firmata to avoid using C, but just for clarity this wasn't the crucial point.

 After deciding which board to use the time was to gather the GPS.
 As you might have guesses the GPS NEO 6 was the chose one (most of NEO6 comes with an external antena, but here I used one with a internal antena).

+In this post you will see the following:

+1. Wiring up the components
+2. How to configure the Raspberry Pi and read data from the GPS
+3. Enable the UART mode in a specific GPIO
+4. Gotchas, a few tricks and tips to help you mitigate problems

 ## Wiring up